 Maa Lakshmi is the Goddess of wealth, fortune, beauty, Maya, and prosperity.
 She is symbolic of purity and sattvic attributes.
 Since everyone seeks good luck, fortune, and prosperity, she is perhaps the most worshipped goddess.

 Lakshmi is said to have emerged when the gods and the asuras churned the ocean during the Samudra-Manthan.
 Since she came from the sea, she is known as the daughter of the sea.
 On emergence from the ocean, she immediately chose Vishnu as her consort.
-Only Vishnu has the capability of control Maya or illusion and accepted her readily.
+Only Vishnu has the capability to control Maya or illusion and accepted her readily.
 Since the moon also emerged from the sea, he is referred to as her brother.

 The word “Lakshmi” is derived from the Sanskrit elemental form “lakS,” meaning to observe or perceive.
-This is also synonymous with “lakSya,” meaning aim, goal, or objective.
+This is also synonymous with “laksya,” meaning aim, goal, or objective.
 Hence Lakshmi represents the goal or objective of one’s life, which includes worldly as well as spiritual prosperity.

 The Symbolism of Goddess Lakshmi

 Lakshmi is described as an attractive lady with a golden complexion.
 She is well dressed and bedecked with precious gems and jewels.
 The red saree she wears represents activity and positive energy.
 The golden embroidery indicates plenty.
 She wears a garland of lotus flowers around the neck.
 She is motherly yet youthful.
 Her expression is calm and peaceful.
 She is often shown sitting or standing on a lotus for which she has great love.
-Her four arms hold lotus flowers, the bilva fruit, conch shell, and kalashor the vessel that contains the celestial nectar.
+Her four arms hold lotus flowers, the bilva fruit, the conch shell, and kalashor the vessel that contains the celestial nectar.
 She reflects a royal temperament yet has a spiritual outlook.
 Very often two elephants are shown on either side pouring water from vessels belonging to heavenly maidens.

 The four hands represent the four ends of human life: dharma (righteousness), kama (genuine desires), artha (wealth), and moksha (liberation from birth and death).
 The front hands represent the activity in the physical world and the backhands indicate the spiritual activities that lead to spiritual perfection.